davidosomething/projects/Leaving-a-Job.md

 ## PGP

-Next time generate a new PHP key for work
+Next time generate a new PGP key for work

 - Remove work email from PGP key on keybase.io
 - Update local PGP keys from keybase.io server